 Trenton, NJ 08625-0716

-If child care assistance to your family is terminated or you are disqualified from receiving benefits from CCAP, payments to your child care provider will end on the effective date of the termination and/or disqualification and will not continue during the appeal and review process.
+If child care assistance to your family is terminated or you are disqualified from receiving CCAP benefits, payments to your provider will end on the effective date of the termination and/or disqualification and will not continue during the appeal and review process.
+If the outcome of the CCR&R case review and/or the BARA administrative review is in your favor, services will be restarted or resumed as long as funding is still available.

 Concerns About Your Child’s Care